hellmarbecker/blog/_drafts/druid-data-cookbook-upserts-in-druid-sql.markdown

 ## Recap: the data

-Let's use the same data as in [the bulk upsert blog](/2023/03/07/selective-bulk-upserts-in-apache-druid/):
+Let's use the same data as in [the bulk upsert blog](/2023/03/07/selective-bulk-upserts-in-apache-druid/): daily aggregated viewership data from various ad networks.

 ```json
 {"date": "2023-01-01T00:00:00Z", "ad_network": "gaagle", "ads_impressions": 2770, "ads_revenue": 330.69}